 The anesthesiologist gives you general anesthesia.
 This lets you sleep and keeps you free from pain during surgery.
 Once you’re asleep, you’ll be moved to lie on your side.

-Several small incisions are made in your side.
+The surgeon will make several small incisions in your side.

-The surgeon inserts a thin, tubelike device through one of the incisions.
+The surgeon puts a thin tube (catheter) through one of the incisions.
 It contains a tiny camera.
 This camera allows the surgeon to view your lungs on a video monitor.
-Surgical tools are inserted through the other incisions.
+The surgeon puts surgical tools through the other incisions.

-When the procedure is done, one or more tubes may be temporarily placed in the chest.
+When the procedure is done, the surgeon may put one or more tubes in your chest temporarily.
 These drain fluid and air.
 The incisions are then closed with sutures or staples.

 VATS is generally safe.
 But like any surgery, it has a small risk of complications.
 Complications could include:

-Air leak through the lung wall, requiring a longer hospital stay
+Air leak through the lung wall.
+This requires a longer hospital stay or another operation.

 Pain or numbness at the incision site